honeymaro/vite-plugin-mistcss/README.md

 ## Acknowledgements

-Special thanks to [@typicode](https://github.com/typicode/mistcss) and Vite teams for their amazing work.
+Special thanks to [@typicode](https://github.com/typicode/mistcss) and the Vite team for their incredible work.